 Just like accommodation, there is food for the lavish and for the local-style.
 I tend to mix it up.
 My go-to spot for breakfast is Hungry Bird Cafe.
 Here I can grab a granola bowl with yogurt, strawberries, and Banana for just over $2 USD (28,000 rupiah).
 That’s pretty insane considering such a concoction below double figures in Australia just isn’t a thing.

 For lunch I have been eating at District Canggu, the co-work I will talk about below.
 Here I can grab a Nasi Goreng (rice, vegetable, egg dish) for $2.50 (30,000 rupiah).
-It’s a good price for a cafe/workspace with internet and all the trimmings.
+It’s a good price for a cafe/workspace with the internet and all the trimmings.
 With travel jobs on the rise, more and more cafes are setting up workspace-friendly layouts to accommodate digital nomads.
 For dinner, most nights I head to Warung Varuna.
 You get a plate with rice and then just choose lots of different items to be put on your plate.
 I usually get tempeh, vegetables, and fried eggs.
 I haven’t spent more than $3 on dinner ever at Varuna.
 As you can see without trying very hard to budget and even with eating at the work cafe I can still spend under $10 USD for my main meals plus a few drinks of water and snacks along the way.
 If you are a foodie, there is no shortage of mind-blowing restaurants in Canggu and it’s actually become a bit of a health-food mecca, catering to the young, steady stream of travelers.